ABOUT GOLF RANGEFINDERS

 You’re probably pretty familiar with GPS technology in your day-to-day life.
 Global positioning units use satellite receivers to calculate information on your speed and location.
-Luckily for golfers, the United States Golf Association legalized GPS for the golf course in 2005.

 In a nutshell, golf GPS units offer powerful data on distance, size and obstacles on every pin and around every lie.
 These gadgets give you a glimpse of the front, center and back of the green.
 Playing a hilly course?
-Your GPS unit helps spot hazards ahead—so you can plan your shot accordingly.
+Your GPS unit helps spot hazards ahead — so you can plan your shot accordingly.

 In addition, most GPS units come with easy-to-read displays, digital scorecards and statistics analysis.
 Like rangefinders, they’re largely lightweight, compact and weather-resistant.
 For hands-free convenience, try a wristwatch golf GPS.
 If you’d like a larger display screen, you should opt for a hand-held golf GPS device.

 SO, THE QUESTION: GOLF RANGEFINDERS OR GOLF GPS?

 - Know your way around a smartphone or a point-and-shoot camera?
 Then you can probably operate a golf rangefinder.
 GPS units may require you to download and install a database on a particular course and may need some additional set-up before you’re ready to hit the links.
 Both rangefinders and GPS units have become exceptionally user-friendly over the years.